-This paper is an update of the postion paper that the EU-ASEAN Business Council produced in April 2016 on Customs Procedures and Trade Facilitation issues in ASEAN.
+This paper provides an update of the postion papers that the EU-ASEAN Business Council produced in April 2016 and in May 2017 on Customs Procedures and Trade Facilitation issues in ASEAN.

-Whilst there has been some progress in the region since then, disappointingly it has been slow.
-We welcome the move to have a single ASEAN Harmonised Tariff Nomenclature across all of the region from April 2017, and also the moves by the Philippines to increase its de minimus level to PHP10,000, well ahead of the minimum level that we had previously suggested that ASEAN should aim for.
-We also welcome and note the renewed impetus on advancing trade facilitation across ASEAN through the reconstituted ASEAN Trade Facilitation - Joint Consultative Committee (ATF-JCC), and the participation on that group by the private sector under the auspices of the ASEAN Business Advisory Council.
+Whilst there has been some progress in the region over the last couple of years, disappointingly it has been narrow and slow.
+We believe that for ASEAN economies and its rising MSMEs, it is now the time to push for growth and prosperity.

+We welcome the move to have a single ASEAN Harmonised Tariff Nomenclature across all of the region and also the move to a single programme for self-certification of Certificates of Origin.
+We also welcome the renewed impetus on advancing trade facilitation across ASEAN through the reconstituted ASEAN Trade Facilitation - Joint Consultative Committee (ATF-JCC), and the participation in that group by the private sector under the auspices of the ASEAN Business Advisory Council.
+It is hoped that the involvement of the private sector in the ATF-JCC is both meaningful and ongoing.

-This updated paper has been produced by the Customs & Trade Facilitation Advocacy Group of the EU-ASEAN Business Council (EU-ABC) with a view to assist ASEAN and its Member States in achieving some of the key aims and objectives set out in the ASEAN Economic Community (AEC) Blueprint 2025, i.e. "to facilitate the seamless movement of goods..." and the commitment that "ASEAN will continue to reduce or eliminate border and behind-the-border regulatory barriers that impede trade, so as to achieve competitive, efficient and seamless movements of goods within the region".
+This updated paper has been with a view to assist ASEAN and its Member States in achieving some of the key aims and objectives set out in the ASEAN Economic Community (AEC) Blueprint 2025, i.e. "to facilitate the seamless movement of goods..." and the commitment that "ASEAN will continue to reduce or eliminate border and behind-the-border regulatory barriers that impede trade, so as to achieve competitive, efficient and seamless movements of goods within the region".
+More action on these fronts is undoubtedly needed if the benefits of the AEC are to be felt across the region, particularly for MSMEs.